What is Misokinesia?

 What Causes Misokinesia?

-Research I spearheaded led to a theory that misokinesia is caused by a host of psychological and contextual variables.
-At the core of the model, we have identified the main ingredient to cause misokinesia to be rigidity and avoidance.
+The research I spearheaded led to a theory that misokinesia is caused by a host of psychological and contextual variables.
+At the model's core, we have identified the main ingredients that cause misokinesia to be rigidity and avoidance.
 This former feature is related to one’s personality, or how one thinks and feels about the world.
-In short, someone with a rigid disposition (or a history of one) is at higher risk for developing misokinesia because of a principled intolerance of others making specific motions that are viewed to be wrong.
-This characteristic, in combination with a range psychological phenomenon such as classical and operant conditioning, sets the conditions for developing misokinesia.
+In short, someone with a rigid disposition (or a history of one) is at higher risk for developing misokinesia because of a principled intolerance of others making specific motions viewed as wrong.
+This characteristic, in combination with a range of psychological phenomena such as classical and operant conditioning, sets the conditions for developing misokinesia.

 Is There a Treatment for Misokinesia?